 Washington state lead the way in medical marijuana laws, with original legalization for medical use in 1998.
-In 2012, Washington became the first US state to legalize recreational use of cannabis for all adults 21 and over.
-The history of cannabis in Washington, however, is long and convoluted.
+In 2012, Washington became the first U.S. state to legalize recreational use of cannabis for all adults 21 and over.
+The history of cannabis prohibition and legalization in Washington, however, is long and convoluted.

 The Washington State Legislature was one of the first to define cannabis as a narcotic.
 House Bill 3 of 1923 was similar to other states’ early cannabis prohibition bills, with penalties up to 10 years in prison for simple possession.
 For all the heavy-handed penalties and the early prohibitionist fervor, these laws were rarely enforced.